redpanda-data/connect/resources/docs/multipart.md

 ==============================

-Benthos natively supports multipart messages, meaning they can be read, processed, buffered, and written seemlessly.
+Benthos natively supports multipart messages, meaning they can be read, processed, buffered, and written seamlessly.
 However, some inputs and outputs do not support multipart and can therefore cause confusion.

 Inputs that do not support multipart are easy, as they are simply read as